 Porter suggested four "generic" business strategies that could be adopted in order to gain competitive advantage.
 The strategies relate to the extent to which the scope of a business' activities are narrow versus broad and the extent to which a business seeks to differentiate its products.

-The four strategies are summarised in the figure below:
+The strategies that Porter suggested are appropriate to seek competitive advantage are summarised in the figure below:

 The differentiation and cost leadership strategies seek competitive advantage in a broad range of market or industry segments.